byu-cs329/lab1-cfg-rd/README.md

 The first objective of this lab is to implement a `ControlFlowGraph` class that builds the control flow graph for a method given a `MethodDeclaration` node in a `CompilationUnit`.
 The graph should be constructed with an `ASTVisitor` using the algorithm defined in the [lecture notes](https://bitbucket.org/byucs329/byu-cs-329-lecture-notes/src/master/cfg-rd-lecture.md).

 The second objective of this lab is to implement the reaching definitions data-flow analysis as defined in the [lecture notes](https://bitbucket.org/byucs329/byu-cs-329-lecture-notes/src/master/cfg-rd-lecture.md) on the `ControlFlowGraph`.
+In other words, given a control flow graph for a method, compute the reaching definitions for that graph.

 The third objective is to create a test framework to test the correctness of the control flow graph and the reaching definition analysis.
 Both implementations should be functionally tested with Black-box test techniques in isolation.
 What that means is that mocking is used to test reaching definitions separate from building the control flow graph so the tests for the reaching definitions do not rely on the code to build the control flow graph.